 General

-4.1.1.1 Members shall strive to develop, implement and operate a space-based environmental observing system in support of WMO Programmes as described in Attachment 4.1 to this section.
+4.1.1.1 Members shall strive to develop, implement and operate a space-based environmental observing system in support of WMO Programmes as described in Attachment 4.1.

 Note: The space-based sub-system of WIGOS is established through dedicated satellites, remotely observing the characteristics of the atmosphere, the earth and the oceans.